A Full Cycle Design Process Study

 We interviewed eight young adults to kindle insights into their views on friendships.

-We narrowed our target audience to young adults in their twenties who have experienced a life event in the past two years that have significantly impacted their ability to connect with friends.
+We focused on young adults in their twenties who had experienced a major life event in the past two years that impacted their ability to stay connected with friends.

 Objectives for 1:1 interviews:

-Learn about the apps participants currently use to stay in touch with friends
+• Learn how participants currently use digital tools and apps to stay in touch

 Findings & Analysis